ilenia-magoni/ieahleen/README.md

 I'm in the process of getting a Master's Degree in Chemistry (after a Bachelor's).
 I'm also progressing through the freeCodeCamp curriculum.

+As af August 2021 I also work for freeCideCamp.

 <!--
 **ieahleen/ieahleen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.